scala-microservices-book/book-examples/chapter-6/README.md

 A twitter like application built using Lightbend Lagom.
-This is built on top of the exising [lagom-scala-chirper](https://github.com/dotta/activator-lagom-scala-chirper).
+This is built on top of the exising [lagom-scala-chirper](https://github.com/dotta/activator-lagom-scala-chirper) by [Mirco Dotta](https://twitter.com/mircodotta).
 It contains a few changes when compared to original repo:
 * It uses the scaladsl api instead of javadsl from scala

 ## Chapter examples